wiggleport/wiggle-docs/model.rst

 Strings
 =======

 Strings of Unicode_ characters can take on a variety of roles in Wiggleport's hardware models.
 On its own, a string has no implied format.
-It can represent freeform metadata like a device's name or its version. :ref:`expressions` use specially formatted strings to represent rules for values that can change.
+It can represent freeform metadata like a device's name or its version. :ref:`linkages` use specially formatted strings to represent rules for values that can change.

 In JSON_, all strings must be surrounded with double-quotes.
 Much of YAML_'s readability comes from relaxing this requirement.
 Quotes can often be entirely omitted in YAML_, as the parser assumes any unintelligible data must be a string value.